nikromen/mum/README.md

 - e.g.: `e monday 1 this is edited text` will edit first item in monday section to "this is edited text"

+`mv section number_of_item section`

+- moves item from one section to another
+- e.g.: `mv friday 2 monday` will move second item from friday section to monday section

 `rst`

 - once you told your manager on standup/mtg/whatever what have you done, you can start new blank